gomezalberto/pretus/README.md

 PRETUS is a lightweight software that creates, at run-time, a real-time imaging pipeline.
 The program itself does not do much on its own: most functionality is brought in through [plug-ins](src/Plugins) that are conected in sequence in the user-defined pipeline.
 Configuration information as well as data is passed from a plug-in to the next embedded in an object of the `the ifind::Image` class.
 This class, together with convenience readers and writers make up the [Common](src/Common) tools.

-The software will load all plug-ins found in the plug-in folder (which can be defined through CMake with the variable ```PLUGIN_FOLDER```).
+The software will load all plug-ins found in the plug-in folder.
+Such folder can be given a default value at build time (defined through CMake with the variable ```PLUGIN_FOLDER```), or can be set at any time in the config file ```<$HOME>/.config/iFIND/PRETUS.conf``` (if multiple folders, they can be colon-separated).
 Then, it will do the following operations in order:

 1. Read from the command line the user-defined pipeline and re-order the plug-ins that will be used accordingly.
 2. Connect each plug-in to the next.
 For each pair of connected plug-ins, two connections are made: first the configuration connection ( a plug-in can pass configuration parameters to the next); second, the real-time imaging connection (a plug-in will pass a processed image to the next, as they are processed).